 The Committee of Stewards handles financial operations for the church.

-How we fit with the United Church of Canada
+Our Relation to the United Church of Canada